 Every student variant (e.g., None, EA, etc.) is trained for a fixed number of steps which we define as a learning session.
-During a learning session, the agent is evaluated periodically in a separate sequence of episodes with having any form of exploration and teaching disabled; then, the scores obtained in these episodes are averaged to determine the evaluation score for this evaluation step.
+During a learning session, the agent is evaluated periodically in a separate sequence of episodes with having any form of exploration (e.g., the noise perturbations of NoisyNets) and teaching disabled.
+The scores obtained in these episodes are averaged to determine the evaluation score for this evaluation step.
 These scores reflect the agent's actual expertise in the corresponding step in the learning session.
-In GridWorld, since the actual cumulative rewards in the end of an episode is either $0$ or $1$, a more informative evaluation score is defined to be in $[0, 1]$ by taking the number of remaining timesteps and distance to the goal tile into calculations.
+In GridWorld, since the actual cumulative rewards at the end of an episode is either $0$ or $1$, a more informative evaluation score is defined to be in $[0, 1]$ by taking the number of remaining timesteps and distance to the goal tile into calculations.
 In MinAtar, the original game scores in the framework are used as evaluation scores.
-In addition to the evaluation scores, we also plot the number of advices taken in every $100$ steps as well as cumulatively, to observe the trends in budget spending.
+In addition to the evaluation scores, we also plot the number of advice taken in every $100$ steps as well as cumulatively, to observe the trends in budget spending.

-In the first stage of experiments, we use GridWorld as a simple and interpretable task to highlight aforementioned drawbacks, as well as performing a preliminary benchmark on the methods to validate their suitability for tasks with more complex mechanics.
-The learning session lengths are set as $100$K steps, and evaluations are performed at every $100^{th}$ step in a sequence of $5$ episodes.
-We set two different scenarios, namely, Scenario I and Scenario II, with small and large budget options of $5$K and $50$K each, resulting in $4$ cases in total.
+In the first stage of experiments, we use GridWorld as a simple and interpretable task to highlight the aforementioned drawbacks, as well as performing a preliminary benchmark on the methods to validate their suitability for tasks with more complex mechanics.
+The learning session lengths are set as $100$k steps, and evaluations are performed at every $100^{th}$ step in a sequence of $5$ episodes.
+We set two different scenarios, namely, Scenario I and Scenario II, with small and large budget options of $5$k and $50$k each, resulting in $4$ cases in total.
 In Scenario I, the teacher is present from the beginning of learning sessions, which is the common experimental setting used in the previous action advising studies.
-In Scenario II, the teacher joins the loop at the $25$K$^{th}$ step.
+In Scenario II, the teacher joins the loop at the $25$k$^{th}$ step.
 By having such a scenario, we test the ability of the student in dealing with the belated teacher.
-UA, SNA, ANA hyperparameters $\nu$, $\rho$, $\eta$ are determined empirically in the $5$K budget setting, to be $0.001$, $0.0001$, $0.001$ and are kept the same for all $4$ cases.
+UA, SNA, ANA hyperparameters $\nu$, $\rho$, $\eta$ are determined empirically in the $5$k budget setting, to be $0.001$, $0.0001$, $0.001$ and are kept the same for all $4$ cases.